-Aviation Fuels (Avgas, Jet A, LL 100, Jet A1, Jet, F-40, Jet B with A/A) are at the top spectrum in terms of the care, testing quality control and strict delivery procedures that must be followed.
+Aviation fuels (Jet fuel, Avgas) are at the top spectrum in terms of the care, testing quality control and strict delivery procedures that must be followed.
 Typically, drivers loading/unloading and transporting aviation fuels require upgraded training in each of those different areas, as well as, documentation and specific delivery equipment knowledge.
+Please refer to the Canadian Fuels Colour Symbol System document on the Canadian Fuels website for further information and details.